Google Maps Platform Terms of Service

-If your billing account is in Brazil, please review these Terms of Service, which apply to your use of Google Cloud Platform.
+If your billing address is in Brazil, please review these Terms of Service, which apply to your use of Google Maps Platform.

 Se a sua conta para faturamento é no Brasil, por gentileza veja o Termos de Serviço, que será o Termo aplicável à sua utilização da Google Maps Platform.